yaiiow159/work-flow-go-server/README.md

    mvn spring-boot:run
    ```

-The server will start on port 8001 by default.
-The API will be available at `http://localhost:8001/api`.
+The server will start on port 8081 by default.
+The API will be available at `http://localhost:8081/api`.

-### Docker Deployment
+### 🐳 Docker Deployment

-The application supports Docker deployment for easy setup and deployment:
+The application supports Docker deployment for easy setup:

 #### Using Docker Compose (Recommended)